-One of the most recent examples of a short squeeze that made headlines is GameStop.
-The WallStreetBets Reddit community triggered a short squeeze as they bought the heavily shorted stock, causing short sellers massive losses.
+One of the most recent examples of a short squeeze that made headlines was with GameStop.
+It all started on the WallStreetBets Reddit community, where they triggered a short squeeze as they bought the heavily shorted stock, causing short sellers massive losses.

 A Brief Overview of Short Selling